VictoriaShalabaeva/Visit-Moscow/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors.
+The W3C Markup Validator, W3C CSS Validator and JSHint Services were used to validate HTML, CSS and JS code, respectively, to ensure no syntax error.

 - [W3C Markup Validator](https://validator.w3.org/).
 Please see Figure S1 in [Supp Info](supp-info.md) for the result.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Please see Figure S2 in [Supp Info](supp-info.md) for the result.